tstana/cubes-sw/scripts/README.md

 digital_probe, not more.)
 - The program ensures that only a single bit is set within bits [224..255].
 (Only a single block from the ASIC can be routed to the digital_probe, not more.)
+- The program creates an output file containing 256 ASCII characters of 1’s and 0’s.
+A ‘1’ signals that the probe bit is set, a ‘0’ that it is cleared.
 - The program resides on the cubes-sw repository (https://github.com/tstana/cubes-sw)